 Phase Description/Scope Data models Common data models shall be defined to foster data exchange, therefore, interoperability, in all such cases where Base Registries need to interoperate, i.e. "talk" to each other.
 This is a method for reducing semantic interoperability conflicts and create a common ground to interchange data across registries and Member States.

-41 https://joinup.ec.europa.eu/page/core-vocabularies; EUROVOC.

-Master Data Management (MDM) Metadata In this phase, managing the master data of the base registry is an essential step to meet organisational goals and reduce any risks associated with data redundancy.
+Master Data Management (MDM) In this phase, managing the master data of the base registry is an essential step to meet organisational goals and reduce any risks associated with data redundancy.
 Moreover, it helps to ensure data quality from the previous step of the development stage and reduce the cost of data integration.

+39 https://joinup.ec.europa.eu/page/core-vocabularies; EUROVOC.

-In this phase, certain activities related to planning, implemention and control are Management required to achieve high quality, integrated metadata, as described in deta section 2.3.2 of this document.
-Data Protection Policy and Security Data policies define the fundamental rules to manage data during the whole data lifecycle in a secure environment.
-These data policies should be taken int account afterwards to govern all the processes that deal with data, such as data creation and/or acquisition, transformation, enrichment and linking, publication etc. The scope of the protection policies defined in this phase are not only applicable to the integrated public service, but also to the base registries and stakeholders involved in the service.
+Metadata In this phase, certain activities related to planning, implemention and control are Management required to achieve high quality, integrated metadata, as described in detail in section 2.3.2 of this document.
+Data Data policies define the fundamental rules to manage data during the whole data Protection lifecycle in a secure environment.
+These data policies should be taken into Policy and account afterwards to govern all the processes that deal with data, such as data Security creation and/or acquisition, transformation, enrichment and linking, publication, etc. The scope of the protection policies defined in this phase are not only applicable to the integrated public service, but also to the base registries and stakeholders involved in the service.
 Therefore, they can be seen as a reference policy to ensure data interoperability and will be the basis for the (data) interoperability arrangements.
 The implementation of data policies relies on data standards and procedures that detail how the data is handled by an organisation in a trusted and secured data ecosystem.
 Their uptake ensures a thorough implementation and the adoption of data policies by the whole organisation.
-Data Quality audit and curation In this phase the assessment of data quality, stored in the Base Registry, will be performed in order to determine if actions are needed to assure certain data quality that enables service delivery.
-The quality aspects to be considered in this phase are further elaboration 2.3.4 of this document.
+Data Quality In this phase the assessment of data quality, stored in the Base Registry, will be audit and performed in order to determine if actions are needed to assure certain data curation quality that enables service delivery.
+The quality aspects to be considered in this phase are further elaborated in section 2.3.4 of this document.